 Removing an acid etching is usually accomplished through buffing.

 How much buffing and with what abrasive compound depends upon the severity of the etching.
 For light marks try a product called “Bar Keeper’s Friend.”
-This is sold at restaurant supply stores and its purpose is for cleaning stainless steel in restaurants.
+This product is sold at restaurant supply stores and is used for cleaning stainless steel in restaurants.

-More severe damage will require stronger abrasives.
-Try various grades of automotive rubbing compound.
+2. More severe damage will require stronger abrasives.
+Try various grades of automotive rubbing compounds.
 You can also try 0000 or 000 steel wool.

-With some very fine abrasives, you may use a variable speed drill with a buffing pad attachment.
+5. With some very fine abrasives, use a variable speed drill with a buffing pad attachment.

-Unfortunately, replacement of the stainless is frequently required.
-Usually, only a decorative panel or one piece of the damaged product requires replacement, not the entire appliance.
+Unfortunately, replacement of the stainless steel is frequently required, although usually only a decorative panel or one piece of the damaged product requires replacement, not the entire appliance.